akasshpm/Zooming-Parallax/README.md

 ## Features

-**Features:**

 - Smooth zooming and parallax scrolling effects for immersive visuals
 - Lightweight and built using pure HTML, CSS, and JavaScript
 - Easy to customize layer speeds and depth levels
 - Great for learning modern front-end animation techniques

 ## Technologies Used

 - HTML: Structure and content
 - CSS: Styling and layout
-- JavaScript – for interactive and dynamic scrolling effects
+- JavaScript: for interactive and dynamic scrolling effects

 ## Tools Used